Friday, March 16, 2012

 17.03.12.
 Steel mesh fence cordon.
 St Asaph St alley view: McKenzie Willis demolition site, red zone, CBD

-CERA still had many demolitions to do before the CBD red zone would open properly.
-Apart from Riverlands House, Copthorne Hotel, DTZ, Securities House & Brannigans high-rise demolitions & tinkering with Hotel Grand Chancellor & Crowne Plaza Hotel demolitions for months, so far, many ghost high-rises would still be demolished in Christchurch red zone CBD.
+Due to dangerous drop-zones around ruined high-rises, CERA still had many demolitions to do before the CBD-red-zone could reopen: So far, apart from Riverlands House, Copthorne Hotel, DTZ, Securities House & Brannigans high-rise demolitions & tinkering with Hotel Grand Chancellor demolition & Crowne Plaza Hotel demolition for months, many ruined high-rises still needed to be demolished in Christchurch's red-zone-CBD.

 17.03.12.
 St Asaph St alley view: McKenzie Willis demolition site view of serial quake trashed properties, High St. 2019.
 The area would be Salt District